wasabi222/janitor/README.md

 ```
 git clone https://github.com/wasabi222/janitor.git
 cd janitor/docker-compose
-[edit janitor.env to provide correct values to MAIL_SERVER, MAIL_USERNAME, and MAIL_PASSWORD]
+[edit janitor.env to provide correct values to MAIL_SERVER, MAIL_USERNAME, and MAIL_PASSWORD and adjust other values as needed]
 docker-compose up
 ```
+janitor will be reachable at https://localhost - all http traffic to https using an included snakeoil cert.

+The database won't populate with providers until either the first CHECK_INTERVAL has passed, or you press the "process messages" button.
+If the providers tab still isn't populated, verify your email/app password are correct.

 # Components